apocalyptech/exordium/README.rst

 Requirements
 ------------

-Exordium requires at least Python 3.4 *(tested in 3.4 through 3.9)*, and Django 4.0.
+Exordium requires at least Python 3.8 *(tested on 3.9)*, and Django 4.0.
 It requires the following additional third-party modules:

 - mutagen (built on 1.45)
 - Pillow (built on 9.0)